mschipperheyn/normalizr-immutable/README.md

 I still have to write examples, but for now check out the tests to get an idea of how it works.

 ### Final remarks
 The use of the Proxy as a way of accessing the entity structure transparently, would be totally possible also in the original Normalizr library as well.
-I'm not familiar with ways to override functions in a non class structure.
+I'm still studying on ways to override functions in a non class structure.
 If anyone has any suggestions on this, I could spin off the Proxy functionality into a separate library that could serve both libraries.

 The way I turn a list of entities into Records (the ValueStructure Record) is a bit of a hack.
 I basically create the Record with the actual values as defaults, which is not the way you should be using Records.
 I apply this hack to ensure that we can keep referencing objects through dot notation.
 If someone has any problems with this in terms of performance, I would like to hear about it.